 Prior to 2008, Ohio landowners often would negotiate their own oil and gas leases.
-With relatively modest amounts at stake, they often had relatively little to lose.
-Since that time, oil and gas leases and sales now frequently involve hundreds of thousands of dollars or millions of dollars in potential royalties, sophisticated terms of art, and will determine your level of protection against dishonest and misleading business practices.
-A few lines of innocent sounding language can result in the elimination of 50% or even 100% of your royalty check from unwanted deductions.
+With relatively modest amounts at stake, these transactions were fairly simple, standardized, and streamlined.
+Since that time, oil and gas leases and sales now frequently involve millions of dollars in potential royalties and bonuses.
+Companies pack their leases with sophisticated clauses and jargon that determine your vulnerability to dishonest and misleading business practices.
+A few lines of innocent sounding language can eliminate 50% or even 100% of your royalty check from unwanted deductions.

-The absence of certain landowner friendly clauses, could allow the driller to utilize the surface of your property for road access, storage facilities, and to store or transport hazardous materials and toxic wastewater on your property.
-Other clauses could permit you to secure multiple additional signing bonuses, protect timber or water rights, earn tens of thousands in extra fees for the use of the surface of your land, and many other major potential advantages.
-A key consideration is finding the appropriate balance to protecting the long-term value of the real estate, while maximizing financial impact.
-In the oil and gas field, the quality of your legal representation (or the lack of legal representation) causes enormous differences in both financial results and legal protection.
+The absence of landowner friendly clauses also allows the driller to utilize the surface of your property in unwanted ways.
+This includes road access, storage facilities, and storing or transporting hazardous materials and toxic wastewater on your property.
+Other clauses could help you secure major advantages.
+These advantages include multiple additional signing bonuses, protecting timber and water rights, earning tens of thousands in extra fees for the use of the surface of your land, and many other major potential advantages.
+The quality of your legal representation (or lack thereof) causes enormous differences in both financial results and risk elimination.

 Price Per Acre

 An experienced practitioner should be monitoring and analyzing these factors in order to accurately gauge the value of your parcel.
 Over time, these amounts will fluctuate drastically in tandem with the price of crude oil and natural gas.
 In a down market, a $3000/acre price might have been fair during certain time periods.
-But within only a few days or weeks, price spikes might propel the market rate to two or three times the down-market rate.
+But within only a few days or weeks, sudden price spikes might double or triple the market rate.
 Accurate, up-to-date market knowledge is essential to avoid leaving money on the table.

 Mineral Sales / Royalty Sales

 Alternately, you can receive an even higher price per acre in the event of a mineral sale.
 However, this option is not ideal for every client.
-Mineral sales offer a guaranteed return, a higher amount up-front, and a quick, guaranteed a payment regardless of whether a well is ever drilled.
-For certain clients, these advantages may be attractive, and be the best fit for their situation.
+Mineral sales offer a guaranteed return, a higher amount up-front, and a quick, guaranteed a payment.
+Certain clients who value a quick receipt of funds and a minimization of risk may find these advantages attractive.

-However, a well-negotiated lease will frequently generate more funds over time via production royalties, than a mineral sale.
-Another significant disadvantage is that a mineral sale will provide less control and ability to protect the surface, water, and other resources on your land from destruction, contamination, or other damage.
+However, a well-negotiated lease will usually generate significantly more funds over time via production royalties than a mineral sale.
+Another disadvantage is that a mineral sale provides less control over the surface of your land.
 Be certain that a mineral sale is in your best interests.
-Do not allow a third-party to encourage you to enter into such a transaction solely for the purpose of inflating a commission payment.

 Preventing Driller Misconduct